 The Single Item Upload will be useful for only certain situations.
 Most businesses, however, will need to upload a completed, Walmart-ready product data feed.
 As with any channel, Walmart Marketplace boasts its own unique product feed specifications, including strict product image requirements.

-Like Amazon, product feed specs and referral fees differ between categories.
+Like Amazon, product feed specs and differ between categories.
 Therefore, you’ll want to identify the correct category before you start tailoring your feed.
 Walmart also provides a long list of category-specific templates that will help you structure your feed according to their guidelines.
 If you aren’t sure which category your product falls into, check out Walmart’s Category Guide.

 The next step is to prepare both your category-specific product feed and your inventory and price feed according to Walmart Marketplace specifications.